 What is more, when it comes to taxes, the General Department of Taxation in Vietnam has significantly improved its IT infrastructure, making it much quicker and easier for businesses to settle their tax obligations.

-Currently, based on industry, large-scale manufacturing companies with total investment value of more than 500 million USD or more than 250 million USD with conditions as well as high-tech companies focusing on information technology (IT), software production, automation, scientific research, material technology and biotechnology can enjoy tax holidays and lower corporate income tax (CIT).
+Currently, based on industry, large-scale manufacturing companies received total investment of US$18 billion in 2023, with conditions as well as high-tech companies focusing on information technology (IT), software production, automation, scientific research, material technology and biotechnology can enjoy tax holidays and lower corporate income tax (CIT).

 Must Watch Video: Explore Strategies to Expand Easily into Vietnam »